Anshuman-Jha-01/AIVOA-Assessment/README.md

 An AI-assisted Customer Complaint Management module for pharmaceutical API & FDF manufacturers, built for the AIVOA Round 1 Full Stack Developer Assessment.

+Pharmaceutical companies use a Quality Management System (QMS) to ensure consistent product quality, compliance with GMP standards, and patient safety across both Active Pharmaceutical Ingredients (API) and Finished Dosage Form (FDF) manufacturing.
+Within this system, the Customer Complaint module plays a vital role in capturing and investigating product-related issues reported after distribution.
+Its purpose is to identify potential risks, ensure regulatory compliance, perform root cause analysis, and implement corrective and preventive actions.
+Ultimately, it helps protect patients, maintain trust, and drive continuous improvement in product quality.

 A QA user pastes a raw customer email or uploads a complaint PDF into the **AIVOA Copilot** chat panel.
 A **LangGraph** agent (backed by **Groq**-hosted LLMs) extracts structured complaint data, runs an initial risk assessment, checks for missing